Breonna Taylor: Celebs React to Officer Being Indicted

-Breonna Taylor: Celebs React to 1 Officer Being Indicted in Connection With Her Death
+Kerry Washington, Stevie Wonder & More React to 1 Officer Being Indicted in Breonna Taylor Case

-Celebrities are taking to social media following the news that one officer has been indicted in connection with Breonna Taylor's death.
+Celebrities are taking to social media following the news that one officer has been indicted by a grand jury in Breonna Taylor's case.

 On Wednesday, former Louisville Metro Police Department Detective Brett Hankison, who was fired after Taylor's death, was charged with three counts of first-degree wanton endangerment by the grand jury, AP reports.
 The charges relate to Hankison shooting into neighboring apartments during the incident, not Taylor's death itself, the outlet notes.
 No other officers have been charged.